-Women over 40, menopausal women, and postmenopausal women have unique challenges to getting a good night’s sleep, compared to younger women.
+Women over 40 (perimenopausal) and menopausal women have unique challenges to getting a good night’s sleep compared to younger women.
+Here I dig into why this is so, so you can get a better understanding of how to navigate your sleep difficulties.

-Why do women over 40 often struggle with sleep?
+Why do women over 40 struggle with sleep?

 - Sex hormone changes.